 Emergency and Trauma Services

-Depending on conditions, the patient may be:
+Depending on your condition, you may be:

-• Treated and discharged with follow-up instructions
+- Treated and discharged with follow-up instructions

-• Stabilized and transferred to another facility
+- Stabilized and transferred to another facility

 Hours